-It’s been almost three years since former San Francisco 49ers quarterback Colin Kaepernick first knelt during the national anthem protesting police brutality and racial injustice.
-Since then, his protests have caught on like wildfire, spreading across the NFL, trickling down into youth sports, and even taking center stage at the Women’s World Cup.
+It's been three years since former San Francisco 49ers quarterback Colin Kaepernick first knelt during the national anthem protesting police brutality and racial injustice.
+Since then, his protests caught on like wildfire, spreading across the NFL, trickling down into youth sports, and even taking center stage at the Women's World Cup.
 The facts of the issue are one thing, but the time and place of the protests ruffled more than a few feathers around the country.

 Prior to the Hat Tricks first day of training camp, the hockey coach unloaded a powerful message to his players in the locker room, just in case any of them decided to disrespect either the American or Canadian national anthems this season.

 His speech has been viewed millions of times across social media.

 "Hey guys, listen up for a second.
 First day of camp, but this is something really important, O.K.?
 We're not women's soccer.
 We're not the NFL.
 If there's anybody here that's going to be disrespectful to either the American or Canadian national anthem, grab your gear and get the f**k out now because you'll never see the ice in this arena.

 "We don't have that problem in hockey.
 We're better than that, but there's no sense in wasting anybody's time if that sh*t was going to happen.
 I don't believe it would happen here.
 We're the most patriotic sport that they have out there, so just keep that in mind.
 Thank you."

 — Hat Tricks coach John Krupinsky